CRAN version:

 url = {https://cran.r-project.org/package=GTFSwizard},

-GTFSwizard is developed by Nelson Quesado and Caio Guimarães at OPA-TP research group, Universidade Federal do Ceará.
+GTFSwizard is developed by Nelson Quesado, Caio Guimarães and Fco.
+Moraes at OPA-TP research group, Universidade Federal do Ceará.